Peptide Half-Life Tracking

 7. How Peptide Tracker Uses This Concept

 Peptide Tracker is built for private logging and visualization.
 The app can store dose history, schedule reminders, track inventory, and display half-life curves for supported compounds and custom entries.
-The goal is to help you maintain a clearer record, not to prescribe or recommend treatment decisions.
+The goal is to help you maintain a clearer record.

 Use the half-life visualizer as a reference layer next to your log.
-For clinical interpretation, adverse effects, dose changes, missed doses, or questions about what a curve means for your care, talk with a qualified healthcare professional.
+For clinical interpretation, dose changes, missed doses, or questions about what a curve means for your care, always talk with a qualified healthcare professional.

 8. Half-Life Tracking FAQ